proabudu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This directory contains all project associated with Shell Redirection under thr ALX System engineering Devops Program
+This is a  directory that  contains all projects  associated with Shell Redirection under the  ALX System engineering Devops Program.
+Thank You